CATEGORY > Customer Onboarding

 From the time a sale is closed and internally handed over (from the Sales to CS teams) to when the customer has access to your platform and starts the adoption process would be a simple way to define the onboarding process.

-Goes without saying, the customer will be lost if there is no handholding that’s done for them to use a platform effectively and efficiently.
+Goes without saying, that the customer will be lost if no handholding is done for them to use a platform effectively and efficiently.
 It’s like laying the foundation for the building i.e., the adoption, retention, and delight of your customers!

 Benefits of a successful SaaS customer onboarding